dav1x/zero-touch-assisted-operator/README.md

 ```
 Note: the onprem deployment target bypasses the baremetal inventory check on the cluster hosting Assisted installer

-## Creating the new Custom Resources for OpenShift Deployment
+## Creating the new Custom Resource manifests for OpenShift Deployment

 The CR install process requires 4 objects for deployment.
 1. The pull secret for the image